 Monkton Church of England Primary School is a calm, happy and caring place that provides a Christian environment where pupils are made to feel special and respected as individuals.
-There are four mixed aged classes with 105 children on roll ranging from 4 to 11 years of aged.
+There are four mixed aged classes with 98 children on roll ranging from 4 to 11 years of aged.

 The school was founded in 1872 and modernised in 2007 and has an excellent learning environment.
 In April 2019 Minster and Monkton Church of England Primary Schools joined together to form The Federation of Minster and Monkton CEP Primary Schools.

-Trust, Friendship, Compassion, Forgiveness, Justice
+Compassion, Courage, Justice

 We are supported by the Diocese of Canterbury and have close links with the village Church.
 We cherish our relationship with the local village and play a part in community life.
 The school uses the local Church for services at key points in the year and members of the clergy regularly lead Collective Worship in school.